loschorts/swellv2/README.md

 #### Feature Highlights
 ##### Color-coded thumbnails based on spot forecast conditions.
-`Thumbnail` dispatches a request for conditions and then changes its header background to reflect condition quality.
+`Thumbnail` dispatches a request for spot conditions and then changes its header background to reflect condition quality.

 ```js
 	// frontend/components/thumbnail.jsx